MobileTeleSystems/syncmaster/mddocs/docs/en/reference/database/index.md

   This is a thin wrapper around [alembic cli](https://alembic.sqlalchemy.org/en/latest/tutorial.html#running-our-first-migration), options and commands are just the same.

-> **This command should be executed after each upgrade to new Data.Rentgen version.**
+> **This command should be executed after each upgrade to new Data.SyncMaster version.**

 ## See also